 At least to me, it’s not really like that – it’s just the power of miles and points.

-The true value of miles and points is that it makes pretty much anywhere in the world accessible for vacations / family travel.
+The true value of miles and points is that it makes pretty much anywhere in the world accessible for family vacations.
 When your travel (airfare) and lodging (hotel) costs are covered with points, then pretty much anywhere in the world will cost about the same as anywhere else (cost of living of course still a factor but not a big one over the course of days / weeks).

 When folks were amazed that we were going all the way to Peru, I felt like saying “We can go to Peru for the same cost as it would be to go to St. Louis!”